michaelmarsillo/Audiofy/README.md

 ## 📝 Notes

-Planning to write a blog post about the technical implementation once I fully implement the web sockets.
-Until then, feel free to explore the codebase.
+Planning to write a [blog](https://michaelmarsillo.ca/blog) post about the technical implementation of the websockets so stay tuned!

 ---